arneger/anagramFinder/README.md

 the *getInput()* function) inside a variable called "*anagram*".
 Afterwards it turns the anagram into lowercase in case the user have typed with uppercase.
 All whitespace then gets removed from the input followed by sorting the input alphabetically.
-As explained above about the json files, the key value of the json files is a sorted word or name.
+As explained above about the JSON files, the key value of the JSON files is a sorted word or name.
 Since we now have sorted the user-input, we can search for words that match the input inside the JSON file.
 A try catch block is also added to the code where anagrams is searched for in the JSON file in case the key doesn't exist.
 If the key does not exist a message saying